Next Page

 Child Care Investigations (CCI)

-It is against the law for a person to make a report that the person knows is false or lacks factual foundation.
+It is against the law for a person to make a report that he or she knows is false or lacks factual foundation.
 The penalty for this offense is at minimum a state-jail felony.

 Texas Family Code §261.107